You're ready to set-up a Participatory Budgeting project? Great! We'll get you going in 5 easy steps.

 Decide which ideas you want to include in your PB exercise and assign a 'price' to each idea

 Set the participants' minimum and maximum budgets

 1. Create a PB phase

 Once you've created a project, you can start adding phases.
 In most cases, a participatory budgeting project will have:

-- an ideation phase: in which users can post ideas and vote for them
+An ideation phase: in which users can post and vote for ideas

-- an information phase: in which you can take the time to discuss, consider and select the ideas before bringing them to the PB phase
+An information phase: in which you can take the time to discuss and consider the proposed ideas and decide which ones to include in your PB exercise

 You can add additional information phases where needed (e.g. at the end, to inform users about the results).

-Good luck with your participatory budgeting plans.
-And don't hesitate to reach out to email@example.com when facing questions!
+Good luck with your participatory budgeting project.
+And don't hesitate to reach out to firstname.lastname@example.org if you have any questions!